dtudk/pythonsupport-page/docs/_templates/environment_installation.rst

             :align: center

     .. tip::
-        If you accidentally choose the wrong kernel, do not worry, you can always go back by clicking the Python version you are currently using and then changing it.
+        If you accidentally choose the wrong kernel, you can always go back by clicking the Python version you are currently using and then changing it.

 .. dropdown:: Activate in Terminal